coniks-sys/coniks-go/client/README.md

-# CLI CONIKS Client implementation in Golang
+# CONIKS Client implementation in Golang
 __Do not use your real public key or private key with this test client.__

 ## Usage